simoncoggins/moodle-tool_capexplorer/README.txt

 ===================

 Capability Explorer is a tool to help explain how Moodle's capability system works.
-The user selects a user, capability and context and they receive an explanation of how that capability check is calculated by the system.
+Select a user, capability and context and you'll get a detailed explanation of how that capability check is calculated by the system.

 Minimum requirements
 ====================

 Currently, due to the YUI treeview dependency, this plugin requires Moodle 2.7+.
-It should be possible to backport to any 2.x version by manually including the treeview library.
+It should be possible to backport to any 2.x version by including the treeview library in the module.

 Installation
 ============